-Students develop an individual program of study and research in consultation with their Special Committee, which is chaired by a member of the members Field of Human Development but may include faculty members from other fields.
-All Ph.D. students are required to complete at least two semesters of graduate-level training in statistics and one semester of teaching.
-The field also requires that students complete a predoctoral research project or master's degree before taking the Admission to Candidacy examination.
+Students develop an individual program of study and research in consultation with their Special Committee, which is chaired by a member of the Field of Human Development but may include faculty members from other fields.
+Students may be required to complete two semesters of graduate-level training in statistics.

 All students are expected to acquire a basic background in the behavioral sciences and to master a broad base of knowledge of human development in the context of family and society.
-Both the M.A. and the Ph.D. degree programs require a research thesis or dissertation.
+The M.A. degree program requires a research thesis.